7. Fraud Prevention

 7.1 How Reputation Prevents Fraud

 Merely making the protocol fully anonymous would do little to preclude the possibility of users misusing the platform.
-However, combined with the strict reputation system for on-ramp transactions, the chances of a buyer committing impersonation fraud drop drastically, especially given the meager amounts they can transact with their expectedly suspicious on-chain reputation.
+However, combined with the strict reputation system for on-ramp transactions, the opportunity for a buyer to commit impersonation fraud is sharply constrained, especially given the limited amounts they can transact with a new or low on-chain reputation.

 It is worth noting that centralized exchanges routinely face difficulties in implementing a viable KYC procedure for their users.
-The Protocol's non-custodial KYC works just as effectively as a traditional KYC in preventing fraud, while retaining the benefit of anonymity for the user if no illicit activity surfaces over the course of their interaction with the platform.
+The Protocol's non-custodial KYC prevents fraud while retaining the benefit of anonymity for the user if no illicit activity surfaces over the course of their interaction with the platform.

 7.2 Anti-Money Laundering Through Transaction Limits